Ultimate Guide to Sales Compensation

 The sections below will help you understand how to unlock your team’s productivity and performance through the science of incentives.

 Do you know what the most common marathon finish time is?
-It’s 3:59.
+3:59.
 Not 4:00, not 4:01, and it happens at every milestone.
-If you’ve ever run a marathon you know this is because there are pacers running with a sign that show their finish time.
+If you’ve ever run a marathon you know this is because there are pacers running with a sign that shows their finish time.
 People are driven to hit targets.
-So if you see a pacer running with a 4 hour sign, you’re going to push yourself harder to finish ahead of them.
+So if you see a pacer running with a 4-hour sign, you’re going to push yourself harder to finish ahead of them.
 Having a real, objective pacesetter right in front of you is motivating!

 So why provide incentive comp?
-Because people are motivated to hit targets.
+Because targets motivate people.
 And when you hit one target, it moves you to the next.
 Comp plans are most effective when there are intermediate targets that build up to quota.
 Reps perform best when they have targets that they can meaningfully engage with; quotas that are too hard or too easy reduce performance.
-We recommend setting two accelerator targets below quota and another one-two above quota.
+For example, we recommend setting two accelerator targets below quota and another one-two above quota.
 Give your reps a pathway to quota and something to aim for after quota attainment.

 Commission plans are a feedback loop and feedback loops answer three questions:

 - Based on where I am, what do I do next?